achen1296/Apple-Music-Editor/README.md

   - It is tempting to assume that these are just reserved empty space — but this is not always the case!
 As I discovered, there are many cases where 0 is the default value indicating that some feature is not used, a pointer is not assigned, etc., and your library file will always contain 0 there if you happen to have never used that feature!
 For example, did you know that you can favorite artists, albums, and playlists as well as tracks?
 Neither did I until after exploring every nook and cranny of the GUI for this project, and all of those bytes were 0s until I found them.
 - "(a?)" is shorthand for "(always?)", speculating that an offset always has the value given in the example because it is the only one I have ever seen (this is not given comprehensively, I may have missed some cases).
   - In principle, section lengths could be different between sections of the same type.
 In practice, however, they are always the same for a certain section type, with the exception of the badly-behaved [boma](#boma-binary-object) (nice alliteration ;) children.
 Therefore I will not mark these with (a?) and you may assume the example value is the one and only value that ever appears.
-  - Obviously the section signature will also always be the same for a certain section type.
+  - Obviously the section signature will also always be the same for a certain section type, almost by definition.

 # Encryption and Compression